levan0106/mmotion-portfolio/memory-bank/activeContext.md

 - **Error Handling**: Proper error display for invalid credentials while hiding password requirement messages
 - **Device Information**: Comprehensive device details with browser info and trust levels
 - **Revoke Functionality**: Easy device revocation with individual and bulk options
+- **Password Security**: All trusted devices expire when password is changed for enhanced security
+- **Responsive Design**: DeviceManagement component uses ResponsiveTypography and ResponsiveButton

 ### User Experience Improvements (Previous Session)
 - **Multi-Account Access**: Users can access portfolios they have permissions for